Review Your Credit Report

 Request a copy of your report

-By law, a consumer has the right to request a copy of their report from a CRA, and that right should be exercised every year.
-For the reason to check on the accuracy of your report’s contents.
-If you detect errors in your report, the process of setting the record straight falls upon you.
+First of all, by law, a consumer has the right to request a copy of their report from a Credit Reporting Agency and you should exercise that right every year.
+For the reason that it’s important to check on the accuracy of your report’s contents.
+If you detect errors when you review your credit report, the process of setting the record straight falls upon you.
 It involves contacting both the CRA and the provider of the information that is in dispute.

 A consumer’s rights concerning errors in a consumer report are as follows: